micalevisk/ssh-keygen/README.md

     size: '2048',
     format: 'PEM',
   },
-  // If you didn't provide this callback, a Promise will be returned instead function onDoneCallback(err, out) {
+  // If you omit this callback function, a Promise will be returned instead! function onDoneCallback(err, out) {
-    if (err) return console.error('Something went wrong:', err);
+    // The error could be related to ssh-keygen binary or file system errors. if (err) return console.error('Something went wrong:', err);
     console.log('Keys created!');
     console.log('private key:', out.key);